nguyentrituan/portfolio_data_science/Segmentation/README.md

-# Hands-on 01: Online-Retail analytics pipeline
+# Hands-on: Online-Retail analytics pipeline

-In next 2 sessions (4 hours in total), we will sit together and hands-on to put together what we have learnt to build a "workable" analytics pipeline.
+We will sit together and hands-on to put together what we have learnt to build a "workable" analytics pipeline.
 Besides, we learn by hands-on with several analytics techniques: Cohort analysis, RFM analysis, and Clustering.